cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 > This section reads fairly well, although a fuller description of the Bayesian statistics would have helped me.

 We believe that we have explained the mathematics involved in our calculations (Bayes' rule, the misfit equation, and the likelihood equation, which are equations 10-12 in the original submission and equations 11-13 in the revised submission).
-These are uncomplicated expressions.
-Unfortunately, though Bayesian statistics are intuitive in practice and a formalized version of our thought processes in many instances (revising ideas or beliefs based on evidence), there is some sort of barrier for many people in grasping it initially.
-For the first author, this was due to jargon, so we have tried to define and explain each of the terms.
-We have also cited two excellent texts [Tarantola, 2005; Mosegaard and Tarantola, 1995] that explain Bayesian statistics in more detail.
+These are uncomplicated expressions, and we believe that they fully describe our estimation strategy within a Bayesian sampling methodology.
+We have tried to define and explain each of the terms, but we do not feel that a more basic and general introduction to Bayesian methods is appropriate in this paper.
+We cited two excellent texts [Tarantola, 2005; Mosegaard and Tarantola, 1995] that explain Bayesian estimation in more detail.

 **C4.2**

 > (256-257) The statement here should also account for cohesion, although the frictional resistance could be much larger than any intrinsic cohesion

-This is true; we have added "and assuming that rock strength (cohesion) is negligible" to the sentence describing the Mohr-Coulomb failure envelope.
+This is true; we have added "and assuming that cohesion is negligible" to the sentence describing the Mohr-Coulomb failure envelope.
+***NOTE: I will remove "rock strength" from the main text, since you are talking about a failure on a pre-existing fault, it is misleading, let's just leave as "cohesion".***

 **C4.3**